conestack/yafowil/README.txt

 extractors
     list of callables getting form data out of request, providing it dict-like.

+subwidgets
+    list of callables constructing contained widgets at factory time.

 Also passed is some static configuration:

-- unique name as string,
+- name as string,
 - arbitary properties as general keyword arguments (for read-only use).

-Different widget flavors - combinations of preprocessors, extractors and renderers - are registered in a registry.
+Different widget flavors - combinations of preprocessors, extractors, renderers and subwidgets - are registered in a registry.
 This registry is also a factory spitting out configured widgets by name.

 Behaviour
 =========

-To get an instance of the widget call the factory and pass the registered name, a unique name for this widget instance, the value and arbitrary properties.
+To get an instance of the widget call the factory and pass the registered name, a unique name for this widget instance, the value (or an getter) and arbitrary properties.

 Widget instances are providing two functionalities: